xSutai/ninja_jump/TermsofServiceNinjaJump.md

 ## Cheating
 If you found a way to cheat or enhance your score in any way, don't abuse this!

-Instead, send an email to the address below with a description of the bug or any other feedback you might have, thanks! sutai.software@gmail.com
+Instead, you may send an email to the address below with a description of the bug or any other feedback you might have, thanks! sutai.software@gmail.com

+## Consequence by not following the rules above
 **If you do any of the abovementioned things, you will be banned from the online leaderboard.**
 You are still free to play offline of course!